 Important information

-Vanguard Asset Management Limited only gives information on products and services and does not give investment advice based on individual circumstances.
+Vanguard only gives information on products and services and does not give investment advice based on individual circumstances.
 If you have any questions related to your investment decision or the suitability or appropriateness for you of the product[s] described, please contact your financial adviser.

 For further information on the fund's investment policies and risks, please refer to the prospectus of the UCITS and to the KIID before making any final investment decisions.
 The KIID for this fund is available, alongside the prospectus via Vanguard’s website.

-This article is designed for use by, and is directed only at persons resident in the UK.
+This is designed for use by, and is directed only at persons resident in the UK.

 The information contained herein is not to be regarded as an offer to buy or sell or the solicitation of any offer to buy or sell securities in any jurisdiction where such an offer or solicitation is against the law, or to anyone to whom it is unlawful to make such an offer or solicitation, or if the person making the offer or solicitation is not qualified to do so.
-The information is general in nature and does not constitute legal, tax, or investment advice.
-Potential investors are urged to consult their professional advisers on the implications of making an investment in, holding or disposing of shares and /or units of, and the receipt of distribution from any investment.
+The information does not constitute legal, tax, or investment advice.
+You must not, therefore, rely on it when making any investment decisions.

 Vanguard will manage your investments in the Managed SIPP and Managed ISA on your behalf.
 You will not be able to place trades on your own account.